What impact does the GDPR have on clubs and associations?

 If you haven't reviewed the privacy policy on your club or association's website for a long time, now is a good time to do so.
 Does it cover the following points:

-• Which processing purposes take place on which legal basis?
+- Which processing purposes take place on which Legal basis take place?

-• Is there a list of the cookies used and a feature for obtaining consent?
+- Is there a list of the used Cookies and a feature for obtaining a Consent?

 Do what is best for data protection in your club or association

-If you are looking for legal expertise on the GDPR, an external data protection officer or data protection management software, or would like to learn more about data protection and the obligations of your club or association, contact 2B Advice today.
-We will be happy to support you!
+If you are looking for legal expertise on the GDPRIf you are a data protection officer, an external data protection officer or would like to find out more about data protection and the obligations of your club or association, contact 2B Advice today.
+We will be happy to assist you!